juliakloiber/superrr/_fellows/cognimates.md

 project: "Cognimates"
 project_link: "https://mitmedialab.github.io/cognimates-website/about/"
 link: '/fellow/cognimates'
-description: "Cognimates is an open-source platform where parents and children participate in creative programming activities where they learn how to build games, program robots, and train their own machine learning models."
+description: "An open-source platform that strives to democratize AI and wants to allow more people to create with it.
+Parents and children participate in creative programming activities where they learn how to build games, program robots, and train their own machine learning models."

 members:
 - name: 'Sarah T. Vu'